What You Need to Know About Agricultural Worker

 Is There Job Demand for Agricultural Workers?

-In 2016, there was an estimated number of 11,600 jobs in the United States for Agricultural Worker.
+There were about 11,600 jobs for Agricultural Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Agricultural Worker by 2026.
 There will be an estimated 1,800 positions for Agriculture Worker per year.

 The states with the most job growth for Agriculture Worker are Minnesota, Georgia, and Alaska.
 Watch out if you plan on working in New Jersey, South Carolina, or Alabama.
 These states have the worst job growth for this type of profession.

 The salary for Agricultural Workers ranges between about $19,110 and $56,090 a year.

 Agricultural Workers who work in Hawaii, Georgia, or Maryland, make the highest salaries.

 Below is a list of the median annual salaries for Agricultural Workers in different U.S. states.

 Where Agricultural Workers Work

 The table below shows some of the most common industries where those employed in this career field work.